Compare PCG & FICO Stocks: Price Trends, ML Decisions, Charts, Trends, Technical Analysis and more.

 |---|---|---|

 PG&E is a holding company whose main subsidiary is Pacific Gas and Electric, a regulated utility operating in Central and Northern California that serves 5.3 million electricity customers and 4.6 million gas customers in 47 of the state's 58 counties.
-PG&E operated under bankruptcy court supervision between January 2019 and June 2020.
-In 2004, PG&E sold its unregulated assets as part of an earlier postbankruptcy reorganization.
+PG&E operated under bankruptcy court supervision in 2001-04 during California's energy crisis and in 2019-20 due to wildfire losses.
+In 2004, PG&E sold its unregulated assets as part of its first postbankruptcy reorganization.

 Founded in 1956, Fair Isaac Corporation is a leading applied analytics company.
 Fair Isaac is primarily known for its FICO credit scores, which is a widely used industry benchmark to determine the creditworthiness of an individual consumer.
 The firm's US-centric credit scores business accounts for most of the firm's revenue and profits and consists of business-to-business and business-to-consumer services.
 In addition to scores, Fair Isaac also sells software primarily to financial institutions for areas such as analytics, decision-making, customer workflows, and fraud.